zooko/smalloc/README.md

-If the new requested size doesn't fit into the current slot, and if it is less than or equal to 64 bytes, allocate from the slab with 64 byte slots (slab number 11).
+If the new requested size doesn't fit into the current slot, and if it is less than or equal to 64 bytes, allocate from the slab with 64 byte slots (large-slots slab 0).

-If the new requested size doesn't fit into 64 bytes, then allocate from the slab with 4 MiB slots (slab number 17).
+If the new requested size doesn't fit into 64 bytes, then allocate from the slab with 4 MiB slots (large-slots slab 6, a.k.a. the huge-slots slab).

 (As always, if the requested size doesn't fit into 4 MiB, then fall back to `mmap()`.)